astroandes/SatelliteShapeLG/paper/referee.md

 discussion in Sections 4.4 and 4.5.

-Also the DMO simulations Illustris-dark and ELVIS show vastly different correlations (e.g. b/a vs. w or b/a vs c/a).
-Elaborating on these differences and working out/understanding where they are coming from is needed.
-In the case of Illustris-dark vs. Illustris-hydro cosmological parameters, simulation code setup, etc. are the same so its solely hydro effects which might vastly alter the correlations and their strength.
-However, the differences between Illustris-dark and ELVIS must be of different nature.
-Undertsanding and quantifying these effects is needed to interpret results obtained from DMO simulations in order to compare them with observations.
-An attempt is made in section 4.5 where median halo masses are compared.
+> Also the DMO simulations Illustris-dark and ELVIS show vastly
+>  different correlations (e.g. b/a vs. w or b/a vs c/a).
+Elaborating
+>  on these differences and working out/understanding where they are
+>  coming from is needed.
+In the case of Illustris-dark
+>  vs. Illustris-hydro cosmological parameters, simulation code setup,
+>  etc. are the same so its solely hydro effects which might vastly
+>  alter the correlations and their strength.
+However, the differences
+>  between Illustris-dark and ELVIS must be of different
+>  nature.
+Undertsanding and quantifying these effects is needed to
+>  interpret results obtained from DMO simulations in order to compare
+>  them with observations.
+An attempt is made in section 4.5 where
+>  median halo masses are compared.
 This could be expanded a bit.
-In the case of Illustris vs. ELVIS the reason might lie in resolution (simulation code, difference of WMAP 9 vs WMAP 7) or selection effects introduced in the selection of ELVIS haloes.
-Here it would be greatly appreciable if the vastly different correlations for e.g. b/a vs. w could be discussed and investigated.
+> In the case of Illustris vs. ELVIS the reason might lie in

-- [Jaime]
+>  resolution (simulation code, difference of WMAP 9 vs WMAP 7) or
+>  selection effects introduced in the selection of ELVIS haloes.
+Here
+>  it would be greatly appreciable if the vastly different
+>  correlations for e.g. b/a vs. w could be discussed and
+>  investigated.

+We agree thatthe results from ELVIS are puzzling given the vast difference with respect to the Illustris simulations.
+We consider such a study far beyond the scope of this paper.
+This would require, at least, 1) having larger halo samples of halos in the same resolution as Illustris1 to explore asphericity as a function of halo mass.
+Right now we only have ~5 halos in the same mass range as ELVIS.
+2) Similar simulations as Illustris1 in volume with higher resolution to explore the effect of numerical resolution.
+These two points could be addresed in detaile with the new IllustrisTNG simulations, unfortunately the data is still not yet public.
+We discuss these issues in the paper.
+However, we highlight that our main objective is presenting a new tool and presenting its power to spot differences as the one we have just discussed between ELVIS and Illustris1.

 * section 4.5, line 59:
 Here and in the abstract it says at most 2% of the pairs have asphericity comparable to the LG.
 This doesn't match the values stated in Figure caption 5 which says that only 1% of the LG analogues have properties similar to what is observed.
 Please clarify how the probability is derived and make sure the paper is coherent and not contradicting itself.